SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Expressions.rst

 Inside a function,
-the value of ``#function`` is the name of that function, inside a method it is the name of that method, inside a property getter or setter it is the name of that property, inside special members like ``init`` or ``subscript`` it is the name of that keyword, and at the top level of a file it is the name of the current module.
+the value of ``#function`` is the name of that function, inside a method it's the name of that method, inside a property getter or setter it's the name of that property, inside special members like ``init`` or ``subscript`` it's the name of that keyword, and at the top level of a file it's the name of the current module.

 When used as the default value of a function or method parameter, the special literal's value is determined